 The municipal market was unchanged with a slightly weaker tone yesterday.

-The Treasury market showed some losses.
-The yield on the benchmark 10-year Treasury note, which opened at 3.71%, finished at 3.72%.
-The yield on the two-year note was quoted near the end of the session at 2.18% after opening at 2.14%.
+The Treasury market showed losses yesterday.
+The yield on the benchmark 10-year Treasury note, which opened at 2.59%, finished at 2.65%.
+The yield on the two-year note was quoted near the end of the session at 0.84%,after opening at 0.81%.
+The yield on the 30-year bond, which opened at 3.33%, was quoted near the end of the session at 3.38%.